hollyschinsky/phonegap-workshop/data-storage.md

   you could also deploy the service on a publicly available server.
 In a real-life application, you would typically externalize the host name in some sort of configuration file.

+  > The server implements CORS (Cross-Origin Resource Sharing) to support cross-site HTTP requests.
+You can therefore
+      invoke the services from a file loaded from another domain or from the file system.

   All the other data storage services provided in www/js/services work out-of-the-box when running the application in the browser and on device.